magento/knowledge-base/src/troubleshooting/general/e-error-verifying-routes.yaml-error-during-staging-or-production-deploy.md

 ---
 title: "E: Error verifying routes.yaml error during Staging or Production deploy"
-labels: Magento Commerce Cloud,deployment,routes.yaml,troubleshooting
+labels: Magento Commerce Cloud,deployment,routes.yaml,troubleshooting,Adobe Commerce
 ---

-This article provides a solution for the Magento Commerce Cloud issue, where you get the *"E: Error while verifying routes.yaml"* error message when trying to deploy the project to the Staging or Production environment.
+This article provides a solution for the Adobe Commerce on cloud infrastructure issue, where you get the *"E: Error while verifying routes.yaml"* error message when trying to deploy the project to the Staging or Production environment.

 ## Affected versions

-* Magento Commerce Cloud, all versions
+* Adobe Commerce on cloud infrastructure, all versions

 ## Issue

 <span class="wysiwyg-underline">Steps to reproduce</span>

 Trigger a deploy by pushing the code to the Staging or Production environment.